 - Findings depend on aetiology.
 Structural abnormalities are common.

 Serious intellectual problems are noted in almost all patients within 5 years of diagnosis (75-99%).

-- A small subset do subsequently function within the normal range, with later onset having a more favourable prognosis.
+- A small subset does subsequently function within the normal range, with later onset having a more favourable prognosis.

-- Development of disabling drop attacks in significant proportion.
+- Development of disabling drop attacks occurs in a significant proportion.

 - Gait deterioration